az82/antlr-talk/README.md

 ## Content
 ### Java showcase

 The Java 8 grammar from https://github.com/antlr/grammars-v4/blob/master/java8/Java8.g4 is used as an example.

-The class `JavaParserTest` showcases the basic usage of lexer, parser, the visitor and listener patterns and parse tree matching with XPath.
+- `MethodsExtrationExample` extract method names from Java sources using the listener and visitor patterns and XPath
+- `LoCCounter` ANTLR solution to the LoC Code Kata (see http://codekata.com/kata/kata13-counting-code-lines/)

 ### Calc showcase

+- `ListeningCalculator` showcases the listener pattern
+- `VisitingCalculator` showcases the visitor pattern
+- `TreeWalkingCalculator` showcases tree walking
+- `NumberDumper` showcases XPath on the AST

 ### Talk